Cosmo-Tech/azure-sample-webapp/doc/workspaceConfiguration.md

 [src/config/HelpMenuConfiguration.json](../src/config/HelpMenuConfiguration.json):

 - `APP_VERSION` is the webapp version number, that will be displayed in the "_About_" pop-up
-- `COSMOTECH_URL` is the url (expressed as a string) to redirect users to your organization website, displayed in the "_About_" pop-up
+- `ORGANIZATION_URL` is the url (expressed as a string) to redirect users to your organization website, displayed in the "_About_" pop-up
 - `SUPPORT_URL` is the url (expressed as a string) of the support page.
 Links to this page will be shown in the "_About_" pop-up, and as a redirection button in the "_Help_" menu.
 If this value is set to `null`, the associated